 Rotator Cuff Injury Treatment

 Rotator cuff injuries must first be accurately diagnosed before you can explore treatment options.
 Your doctor may use an x-ray or MRI to identify the injury.
-From there, they may recommend traditional treatments such as physical therapy or corticosteroid injections.
+From there, they may recommend traditional treatments such as physical therapy or stem cell for rotator cuff tear.
 Surgery could also be an option depending on the severity of your tear, but understandably, many patients wish to avoid invasive procedures.

 Some patients may be good candidates for stem cell therapy.
-This form of treatment is much less invasive than surgery, and instead uses natural healing agents (stem cells) to repair tissue, accelerate healing, and combat inflammation.
+Stem cell for rotator cuff tear treatment is much less invasive than surgery, and instead uses natural healing agents (stem cells) to repair tissue, accelerate healing, and combat inflammation.
 The cells can even regenerate damaged tissue, allowing your shoulder to heal itself naturally.
 Studies for this treatment have shown promising results, such as an increase in biomechanical strength and reduced inflammation.
 Thus, for patients whose rotator cuff injury has begun to affect their daily lives but surgery is undesirable, stem cell therapy is a treatment option worth considering.
 Contact a care coordinator today!